 PAWS Reading Buddies

 Mechanicsburg Public Library launched an extension of our PAWS for Reading program April 20, 2013 with the help of local donors and the Wal-Mart Foundation.
 Just like our PAWS therapy animals, our new PAWS Reading Buddies offer young readers a fun way to practice their reading skills by reading aloud to uncritical reading partners.
 PAWS Reading Buddies are soft and cuddly full-bodied puppets.
 They love to listen to children read to them.
-“Pet sit” for us by visiting the Mechanicsburg Public Library and borrowing Bernadette, Howie, or Dexter and go on reading adventures.
+“Pet sit” for us by visiting the Mechanicsburg Public Library and borrowing Bridgette or Dexter and go on reading adventures.
 Each PAWS Reading Buddy comes in its own backpack with a journal to record your time together.
-We’d love a photo record of you reading together at home, in the car, or wherever you travel together in the 2 weeks you borrow a PAWS Reading Buddy.
+We’d love a photo record of you reading together at home, in the car, or wherever you travel together when you borrow a PAWS Reading Buddy.

 The very first year Mechanicsburg Public Library presented our PAWS for Reading program was in 2003.
 We began with dogs and children sitting on the floor in a partitioned area of the meeting room to read together.
 Our first efforts to create a comfortable, relaxing place to read included the addition of cushions and blankets over the carpet.
 Each year we look at ways to improve the program.
 In 2006, we built oversize dog houses for the dogs and children to sit in while they read.
 In 2009, we added a special area for our very first listening cat.
 A partitioned area with a big comfy cat bed was arranged for our readers in the children’s area.
 In 2013, thanks to a Wal-Mart Foundation grant, we made improvements to the cat reading area.
 We made a tent for the children and cat to go inside and read instead of a partitioned area.
 Every year we’ve made improvements to the areas where the children read to the therapy animals as time, help, and finances allow.
 We appreciate the donations of time and money that make these spaces inviting places to read.

-In 2007, we began a partnership with Dohron Wilson Elementary School by visiting there with therapy teams from Dogtors.
+In 2007, we began a partnership with Dohron Wilson Elementary School by visiting the school with therapy teams from Dogtors.
 The PAWS School Visit offers students the opportunity to briefly enjoy the experience of reading to the dogs...so far no cats… and learn about the program.
 Early registration is available to these students for the PAWS Reading Saturdays.